Committing changes

 Committing the changes to repo history

-Once you’ve observed the changes to the doc, type a commit message describing the changes into the commit message text input and click the Commit to main button.
+Once you’ve reviewed the changes to the doc, enter a commit message and click the Commit to main button.
 It should look something like the following.

 Looking at the revision history